palmaisaias/React-E-commerce-Web-Application/README.md

 # Front and Decor E-Commerce Project

-This application connects a front-end interface to my e-commerce API from back and core.
-The application opens on a homepage, and the navigation is provided by a NAV bar at the top of the screen for which I incorporated React Bootstrap.
+This application connects a front-end interface to my e-commerce API from Back End Core.
+The application opens on a homepage, and the navigation is provided by a nav bar at the top of the screen for which I incorporated React Bootstrap.

-## Navigation Menu
+## Menu

 ### 1. Product List